Enlarged mixed Shimura varieties, bi-algebraic system and some Ax type transcendental results: Introduction

 \subsection{Motivations: From Manin-Mumford and Andr\'{e}-Oort to bi-algebraicity}

 We start with two famous conjectures in arithmetic geometry: the Manin-Mumford and the Andr\'{e}-Oort conjectures.
+In the table the base field is $\C$ and $Y$ is assumed to be irreducible.

+When the Shimura variety $S$ is $\cA_g$, a point $s$ is special if and only if the abelian variety parametrized by $s$ is CM.
 By standard specialization argument it suffices to prove Manin-Mumford for abelian varieties over $\bar{\Q}$.
 These two conjectures are independent, although similar.
 The mixed Andr\'{e}-Oort conjecture, replacing Shimura varieties by mixed Shimura varieties, partly unifies the previous two conjectures because it implies Manin-Mumford for CM abelian varieties.
-Now in the spirit of \cite{UllmoStructures-spec} we make the following conjecture in terms of the bi-algebraic systems associated with abelian varieties and Shimura varieties, which unifies Manin-Mumford and Andr\'{e}-Oort completely. \begin{conj} Let $S$ be an algebraic variety over $\bar{\Q}$ such that its uniformization $\cX$ has a structure of algebraic variety over $\bar{\Q}$.
-Suppose $Y$ is a subvariety of $S$ containing a Zariski dense subset of arithmetically bi-algebraic points, then $Y$ is geometrically bi-algebraic. \end{conj}
+Now in the spirit of \cite{UllmoStructures-spec} we make the following conjecture in terms of the bi-algebraic systems associated with abelian varieties and Shimura varieties, which unifies Manin-Mumford and Andr\'{e}-Oort completely. \begin{conj} Let $S$ be an algebraic variety over $\bar{\Q}$ such that the uniformization $\cX$ of $S_{\C}^{\mathrm{an}}$ has a structure of algebraic variety over $\bar{\Q}$, and suppose $Y$ is a subvariety of $S$ containing a Zariski dense subset of arithmetically bi-algebraic points.
+Then $Y$ is geometrically bi-algebraic. \end{conj}